Why is Yiwu Tea so Popular in the Pu’er World?

 1) Mahēi Village

 Mahēi Village is the village with the widest area and highest yield of ancient tea trees among all the ancient tea mountains in Yiwu.
-Mahēi Village belongs to the administrative village under the jurisdiction of Mazhei Village Committee, Yiwu Township, Mengla County, Xishuangbanna Prefecture, Province.
+Mahēi Village belongs to the administrative village under the jurisdiction of Mazhei Village Committee, Yiwu Township, Mengla County, Xishuangbanna Prefecture, Yunnan Province.
 It is located in a mountainous area, at an altitude of 1,331 meters.
 Located in the northeast, it is 9 kilometers away from Yiwu Township.

 Mahēi is one of the famous tea mountains in Yiwu.
 There are tea gardens everywhere in this village, surrounded by forests, and the natural landscape is excellent.
 The ecological environment of the tea gardens is good, and Mahēi tea stands out in the field of raw Pu'er teas.